sebastianspicker/rootstock/docs/README.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage
-- Merged scattered name guidance into the docs.
+- Made the string assumptions easier to check later.

 - Earlier scratch notes were compressed into the current guidance.